-Infrastructure we see as a clear market for the future rather than now, due to the need for a clear energy storage policy, business models that recognise the value energy storage brings to the grid, a clear and distinct definition of energy storage, standards and protocols to enable grid-connection.
-To facilitate and influence this we are members of Gridstor, the Renewable Energy Association, Electricity Storage Network and the California Energy Storage Association.
+Infrastructure we see as a market for the future rather than now, due to the need for clear energy storage policies and business models that recognise the value high energy long-duration storage brings to the grid.
+Specific markets include electric vehicle recharging infrastructure, micro-grids and grid-support.

 Energy Intensive Industries

-The above article focuses on the UK, however there is a global opportunity to improve energy management and drive down energy costs for energy intensive industries across the world.
+There is a global opportunity to improve energy management and drive down energy costs for electricity intensive industries across the world.
 Specific markets include diesel-engine generator set replacement with solar PV plus storage for mining and remote regions.

 Cumulus is targeting clearly defined projects in these markets, with a number of partners and potential licencees around the world.